syncfusion-content/wpf-docs/wpf/CalendarEdit/Styles-and-Templates.md

 ## Day cells style

-You can set the style of a day cell, using the DayCellsStyle property.
+You can set the style of a day cell, using the [DayCellsStyle](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~DayCellsStyle.html) property.

 To set this property, use the following code.

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML %}

 <Window x:Class="WpfApplication4.Window1"
 xmlns="http://schemas.microsoft.com/winfx/2006/xaml/presentation"